Opposite of CONCISE – 35 Antonyms With Sentence Examples

 The instructions are clear and concise, easy for anyone to follow.
 The speaker was verbose and often appeared to be stating the obvious.

-READ: Opposite of ENDORSE - 35 Antonyms With Sentence Examples
+READ: Opposite of EXACT - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of CONCISE